mlab-upenn/ISP2021-cad2cav/README.md

 - [ROS Integration for Cartographer SLAM](https://google-cartographer-ros.readthedocs.io/en/latest/)
 - [Protocol Buffers (Protobuf) 3.17.3](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md)

-This project also depends on another UE4 software that provides initial landmark locations for the planner to plan.
+(*Deprecated, contact author for update*) This project also depends on another UE4 software that provides initial landmark locations for the planner to plan.
 One should also have the following:
 - [shineyruan/unreal_levine_4](https://github.com/shineyruan/unreal_levine_4)
 - Autodesk Revit 2019
 - Autodesk AutoCAD 2019